nameses/taxiservice/README.md

 The map and start and destination points are created using JS and TomTomAPI.
 The data is stored in PostgreSQL.

 Used technologies:
-Java, Servlets(servlets, filters, listeners, sessions, etc), JDBC, JSP, JSTL, HTML, JS + bootstrap, PostgreSQL,Apache Tomcat.
+Backend: Java, Servlets(servlets, filters, listeners, sessions, etc), JDBC, PostgreSQL, Apache Tomcat, JSP, JSTL,  HTML, CSS + bootstrap, JS.
 Used TomTomAPI for Route detection.